Fix The ICMP Destination Port Unreachable Error Message

 Our study shows the Remote Host Firewall (rarely) causes Destination Unreachable (Port Unreachable) error.

 To test it, we should ask the remote host admin to turn off the firewall (if you have such a privilege).
+Robert Waldinger, a web hosting company employee, confirmed it.
+You can read it in his comment.

 5. Remote Port Might be Damaged